Amazon Plans Mass Layoffs, Might Sack Over 10,000 Employees Starting This Week: Report

 Amazon.com Inc is planning to lay off about 10,000 people in corporate and technology jobs starting as early this week.

 Amazon Layoff News: If nothing less, the last few weeks have been a little chaotic for folks working in the technology sector.
-Last week, in one of the biggest layoffs ever, Meta fired over 11,000 employees across Facebook, Instagram, and WhatsApp and has also frozen hiring until next year.
+Last week, in one of the biggest layoffs ever, Meta fired over 11,000 employees across Facebook, Instagram, and WhatsApp.
 Now, according to a New York Times report, the e-commerce giant Amazon.com Inc is planning to lay off about 10,000 people in corporate and technology jobs starting as early this week.

 Also Read: